hoegge/documentation/getting-started/projections.md

 To update the projection, edit the projection definition in the Admin UI, or issue the following request:

+> QUESTION: Will that then add an event to the output stream or create a new stream?
+I mean - does output state produce a stream of results, where you can look a all generations of results, or?

 ### [HTTP API](#tab/tabid-update-proj-http)

 [!code-bash[getting-started-projections-output-state-update](~/code-examples/getting-started/xbox-one-s-counter-outputState.sh)]